ondewo/ondewo-nlu-webhook-server-python/README.md

 ### prerequisites

-To install the required python-packages, use:
+To install the required python libraries, use:

 > pip install --no-cache-dir -r requirements.txt

-or for ddevelopment
+or for development

 > make setup_developer_environment_locally

-### a note on testing
+### A note on testing

 The tests are conducted by containerizing the server and sending test requests to it.
 Apart from the python packages, `docker` and `docker-compose` need to be available, as well as the `docker` python sdk.